-Kat Geddes is a JSD candidate at NYU Law, focusing on the capacity of user-oriented copyright norms to democratize discourse on digital platforms and promote the development of robust civil societies, particularly in developing countries, to counteract both digital authoritarianism and algorithmic copyright enforcement.
-She is particularly interested in the free speech and digital labor implications of the algorithmic copyright adjudication employed by social media platforms.
-Prior to joining NYU, Kat was a Fellow at the Berkman Center for Internet and Society, and a Research Fellow at Harvard Law School, where she worked on patent law reform and access to medicines in sub-Saharan Africa.
+Kat Geddes is a JSD candidate at NYU Law, focusing on developing a theory of ethical use of predictive algorithms.
+She is particularly interested in securing individual justice in the context of automated decision-making.
+Her academic scholarship is anchored in intellectual property law, specifically democratic theories of fair use, and patent law barriers to access to medicines.
+Prior to joining NYU, Kat was a Fellow at the Berkman Center for Internet and Society, and a Research Fellow at Harvard Law School, where she worked on patent law reform in sub-Saharan Africa.
 She has previously worked at the UN, Doctors Without Borders, and King & Wood Mallesons.
 She holds an L.L.M. in intellectual property law from Cambridge University, a Master's in Public Policy from Harvard University, and a Bachelor of Laws / Bachelor of Commerce from the University of New South Wales, Sydney.